jkeuhlen/jkeuhlen-blog/_posts/2025-08-04-Silly-Computations.md

 Now, given the specific organization ID, multiple portions of this request handling might want access to the full `Entity Organization`.
 Every time we fetch those details we:
 - `select * from organizations where id = ?`
 - Serialize the response object on our database
-- Transmit it over the network.
+- Transmit it over the network
 - Deserialize it on our backend
-- Parse it into a Haskell data type.
+- Parse it into a Haskell data type

 Each of these blocks takes around 1-3ms every time it happens.
-In a well-built application, we might do this 3-5 times per request given the flow I described above.
+In a standard application, we might do this 3-5 times per request given the flow I described above.
 Specifically with Yesod, the various contexts are disconnected from each other.
 Requests that you made in your authorization checks are disconnected from the ones you make in your handler.
 Then, within the application logic there are infinite opportunities for silly work, especially when multiple engineers are operating on the same codebase every day.

 ## Two Solutions